MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Copy-MgBetaDriveRoot.md

 ## SYNOPSIS
 Asynchronously creates a copy of an driveItem (including any children), under a new parent item or with a new name.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Copy-MgDriveRoot](/powershell/module/Microsoft.Graph.Files/Copy-MgDriveRoot?view=graph-powershell-1.0)

 ## SYNTAX

 ### CopyExpanded (Default)